clarkgrubb/data-tools/README.md

     $ ruby -e '(0..255).each { |i| print i.chr }' | iconv -f mac -t utf8 | od -c

 `od -c` uses C backslash sequences or octal bytes for non-ASCII and non-printing ASCII characters.

+`xxd` displays the data in rows of 16 bytes.
+Each row is displayed in 3 columns.
+The first column is the hex offset of the first byte in the row, the second column is the bytes in hex, and third column is the ASCII characters for the bytes, which a period `.` standing in for control characters and upper 8-bit bytes.
+The `-c` flag changes the number of bytes per row:

+    $ xxd /bin/ls
+    $ xxd -c 32 /bin/ls

+The `-i` flag will convert the data to a C source literal.
+The `-r` flag will convert the output of `xxd` back to the original binary format:

+    $ xxd -i /bin/ls
+    $ xxd /bin/sl | xxd -r

+The `-s` flag and the `-l` flag specify the start byte and the total number of bytes to display:

+    $ xxd -s 10 -l 20 /bin/ls

+Another way to pick out bytes from a file is `dd`:

+    $ dd bs=1 iseek=10 count=20 if=/etc/passwd 2> /dev/null

 `cat -te` uses a unique escape sequence for each byte, but unlike `od`, it does not display a fixed number of bytes per line; the mapping from input to output is not injective.
 Still, since it doesn't introduce line breaks at regular intervals, it may be easier to interpret.
 An example: